51Degrees/documentation/src/concepts/flowelements/onpremiseengine.md

 # Use Cases

 An **on-premise engine** has no external dependencies, so is limited only by the hardware it is running on.
-This makes it best suited to cases where performance it critical and the hardware implementation reflects this.
+This makes it best suited to cases where performance it critical and the supporting hardware implementation reflects this.
 To provide optimal performance, an **on-premise engine** can be configured to run entirely in memory, so that there are no calls to disk.

 There are also situations where the security demands of a service make sending sensitive data to an external [cloud service](@term{CloudService}) problematic.
-Using an **on-premise engine** will avoid this issue.
+Using an **on-premise engine** will address this issue.

 # Data Files

-An **aspect engine** can make use of a @datafile to carry out its processing.
+An @aspectengine can make use of a @datafile to carry out its processing.
 This is typically the case when an **engine** relies on data being updated, so the data is not stored statically in the **engine** itself.

 ## Updates

-To facilitate keeping the data up to date, an **engine** may be registered with the @dataupdateservice.
-Enabling automatic updates in an **engine** means that when it is added to a @pipeline, it will be registered for updates, and the @dataupdateservice will handle the updating of the @datafile automatically.
+To facilitate keeping the data up to date, an **engine** may be registered with the @dataupdateservice, to provide 'automatic updates'.
+Enabling this feature in an **engine** means that when it is added to a @pipeline, it will be registered for updates, and the @dataupdateservice will handle the updating of the @datafile automatically.

-An **engine**'s data can also be refreshed manually by giving the **engine** either a new @datafile or memory location and requesting that it use that.
+An **engine**'s data can also be refreshed manually by giving the **engine** either a new @datafile or memory location and requesting it use that.
 Refreshing the data in an **engine** happens without downtime, so any processing or other access to the **engine** will be uninterrupted.

 ## Temporary Data Files